 It's part of human nature to compare ourselves with others, whether in our careers, social life, or romantic relationships.
 We can't help but wonder if our habits and desires are "normal," and that's especially true when it comes to our sexual experiences—something not everyone feels comfortable speaking about openly.
-Luckily, a recent survey has revealed one burning question about sex that most of us are curious about but may be too shy to ask: How long should it last?
+Luckily, a one 2017 survey has revealed one burning question about sex that most of us are curious about but may be too shy to ask: How long should it last?

-According to the survey, women want their ideal sex session to last 25 minutes and 51 seconds, while men say 25 minutes and 43 seconds is their optimal time in bed (or wherever they decide to do it).
+According to the survey, women want their ideal sex session to last 25 minutes and 51 seconds, while men say 25 minutes and 43 seconds is their optimal time in bed (or wherever they decide to do it.)
 The reality, however, tells a different story, with the average romp lasting about 16 minutes, the survey finds.

 The poll also revealed how other countries stacked up against one another.
-American came in first at 17 minutes and 5 seconds, Canadians made love for exactly 17 minutes, and Brits got it done in 16 minutes and 58 seconds.
+Americans came in first at 17 minutes and 5 seconds, Canadians made love for exactly 17 minutes, and Brits got it done in 16 minutes and 58 seconds.
 It also found that men were in their sexual prime in their 30s—or at least when it comes to keeping things going.

 That said, it seems like the data revealed a gap between what people actually want compared to the current reality, which means couples could probably do more to communicate their desires in bed, for starters.
 In an article for Psychology Today, one sex therapist recommends several ways to initiate this type of conversation.
 They include focusing on one topic per conversation, and framing your needs as a suggestion versus a complaint.